Skip to main content

 This collaborative project between the villages of Slocan, New Denver and Silverton seeks to enhance the camping experiences and increase capacity throughout the Slocan Valley.

-Centennial Campground in New Denver completed installation of a new septic system, an automatic pay system, a sani-dump station, a winterized washroom building and signage.
+Centennial Campground in New Denver completed improvements to the septic system, a new sani-station with an automatic pay system, a winterized washroom building and new & improved signage.

 The Cottonwood Lake Regional Park comprises 8.2 hectares (20.3 acres) of land and is located south of the city of Nelson along Highway 6 toward Salmo.
-This park is now home to two sets of universally designed pit toilets, picnic tables, trail enhancements and stunning viewing platforms.
+This park is now home to two sets of universally designed pit toilets, picnic tables, access route / trail enhancements from parking lot to accessible picnic area, shelter and stunning viewing platforms.
+Parking lot enhancements also took place to create accessible stalls and wheelchair access to infrastructure within the park.

 The Winlaw Regional and Nature Park is located approximately 600 km north of the Winlaw bridge on the west shore of the Slocan River.
 Comprised of 9.2 hectares (22.7 acres), the park is designated as a waterfront access regional park.
-Upgrades included accessible washrooms and picnic area, and universally designed wayfinding signage.
+Upgrades included accessible washrooms and picnic area, and universally designed wayfinding signage from rail trail to park entrance.
+Also, accessible trail / route upgrades from parking lot to accessible washrooms and picnic areas.

 Craigellachie Last Spike Historic Site